big-tuwien/big-tuwien.github.io/content/publication/tuw-246254/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=246254&lang=2
+publication: 'Vortrag: Ninth International Conference on IT Security Incident Management & IT Forensics (IMF), Magdeburg; 18.05.2015 - 20.05.2015; in: "Proceedings of the 9th International Conference on IT Security Incident Management & IT Forensics (IMF)", IEEE, (2015), ISBN: 978-1-4799-9902-6; S. 68 - 76'
 publication_types:
 - '1'
 publishDate: '2015-05-18'
-specifics: 'Vortrag: Ninth International Conference on IT Security Incident Management & IT Forensics (IMF), Magdeburg; 18.05.2015 - 20.05.2015; in: "Proceedings of the 9th International Conference on IT Security Incident Management & IT Forensics (IMF)", IEEE, (2015), ISBN: 978-1-4799-9902-6; S. 68 - 76.'
 title: 'Mobile Payment Fraud: A Practical View on the Technical Architecture and Starting Points for Forensic Analysis of New Attack Scenarios'
 url_pdf: ''